Meter cake

-Meter cake or meter-long cake (foreign names below) is a bicolor loaf-shaped cake made from yellow and brown sponge cake layered with buttercream or pudding and covered with a chocolate topping.
+Meter cake or meter-long cake is a bicolor loaf-shaped cake made from yellow and brown sponge cake layered with buttercream or pudding and covered with a chocolate topping.
 It is baked in a baking tin in the shape of a "roe deer back" and served cut into slices.

 The cake's name is often a hyperbole derived from its length, which is usually less than a meter, but ranks it among the longest baked cakes.
 A meter cake is traditionally served as a dessert during Christmas or Easter.